Cranberry Glogg

 • *1/2 cup dried cranberries or raisins

-• 1/2 orange peel dried or fresh-optional
+• 1/2 orange peel dried or fresh (optional)

-• 7-10 dried figs cut in half- optional
+• 8 dried figs cut in half (optional)

-• 1/2 cup blanched almonds-optional
+• 1/2 cup almonds blanched (optional

 Instructions

 • Mix all ingredients in a large pot and warm over very low heat for about an hour.
 Turn heat off and allow to sit at room temperature, covered, for several hours or overnight.
-Reheat over low heat before serving.
-Serve each cup with some of the dried fruit and the optional almonds.

 Leave a Comment